 - Identify tools that your team can use to communicate and collaborate in an intuitive and secure manner

-Once you’ve determined the process that’s best for your team, document it and use data-driven reporting to continuously update it.
+Once you’ve determined the process that’s best for your team, document it and use data-driven reporting to continuously update it.2.
+Go Paperless

-A successful intake process and referral management system involves lots of moving parts.
-Intake requires accurate documentation up front and at times, it may seem like your intake department is flooded with paper.
-On top of that, supply costs to manage paper-based intake processes are substantial.
+A successful referral management system involves lots of moving parts.
+Referrals requires accurate documentation up front and at times, it may seem like your referral management department is flooded with paper including insurance information, patient consents, ABNs and more.
+On top of that, supply costs to manage paper-based processes are substantial.

-After defining your intake process and collaboration methods, look at ways to reduce paper.
-Often times technology can mitigate or eliminate the need for manual printing, faxing, or document storage.
+After defining your referral management process and collaboration methods, look at ways to reduce paper.
+Oftentimes technology can mitigate or eliminate the need for manual printing, faxing, or document storage.
 By going paperless you can better organize and track documents, eliminate tedious scanning and protect your patients’ protected health information.

 At the end of the day, we all want to protect our planet and should implement environmentally safe processes.
-You’ll sleep better knowing how many trees your agency is saving.
+You’ll sleep better knowing how many trees your business is saving.3.
+Centralize

-When developing your specific intake and referral management workflows, you may want to consider process centralization.
-More and more agencies are centralizing their intake departments, so their team can expand their reach, while staying focused on efficiency.
+When developing your specific referral management workflows, you may want to consider process centralization.
+More and more therapy practices are centralizing their referral management departments, so their team can expand their reach, while staying focused on efficiency.
 By consolidating departments from multiple locations into one location, you can significantly reduce costs and improve efficiency.

 Process centralization can be easier to implement than most think.
-Cloud technology allows agencies to centralize their fax lines, communication, and documents into one platform.
+Cloud technology allows therapy practices to centralize their fax lines, communication, and documents into one platform.
 Unlike process development, this change can happen overnight.

-Centralization also avoids the common issues that arise when managing multiple branch locations.
-An example would be when one branch receives a referral, but may not be the best to serve that particular patient.
+Centralization also avoids the common issues that arise when managing multiple clinic locations.
+An example would be when one clinic receives a referral, but may not be the best to serve that particular patient.
 Process duplication and realignment delays admission and patient care.

-To ensure that your intake department continues to increase referrals and admissions, you need to stay ahead of all regulatory changes.
+To ensure that your referral management department continues to increase referrals and admissions, you need to stay ahead of all regulatory changes.
 This means researching news articles, blogs, and the CMS website to hear about changes before they’re rolled out.
-When you learn about new changes be sure to educate your intake staff and liaisons.
+When you learn about new changes be sure to educate your office staff and business development teams.
 Encourage them to ask for as much information as possible with the referral, so you can avoid penalties and denials.
-Optimizing intake and billing is more critical now than ever before.
+Optimizing referral management and billing is more critical now than ever before.
 When a new regulation is passed you may want to consider issuing educational materials, like a FAQ document, to your staff and partners.

 Several of the suggestions we've made are further optimized or automated with technology.
-If your organization is not leveraging technology for referral management and intake, you're missing out on significant cost savings, efficiency gains, and opportunities for rapid expansion.
+If your organization is not leveraging technology for referral management, you're missing out on significant cost savings, efficiency gains, and opportunities for rapid expansion.

 By leveraging technology to manage and track documents and processes, you can get useful data allowing you to quickly identify bottlenecks and process gaps.
 Newer technology is constantly being updated to meet the needs of our ever-changing healthcare industry.
 You’ll want to partner with a technology company that shares the same mindset as your organization and is able to provide tools that meet those needs.
-Forcura’s Intake & Referral Management platform is highly scalable and utilized by growing agencies of all sizes.
+Forcura’s Referral Management platform is highly scalable and utilized by growing therapy providers of all sizes.

-Once you’ve streamlined your intake and referral management processes, you’ll have more time to focus on care and relationships with your patients and referral sources.
+Once you’ve streamlined your referral management processes, you’ll have more time to focus on care and relationships with your patients and referral sources.
 As a result, your business will thrive.

 Deb Buenaflor is responsible for the strategic growth of the Forcura platform, while focusing on meeting the ever-changing workflows and regulatory requirements for the post-acute healthcare industry.
 She works closely with Forcura’s Engineering team to guide products from conception to launch, and with industry-leading EHR partners to build technology workflows that will fulfill regulatory requirements, drive productivity, and enable better patient care.